advancedforms/advanced-forms/readme.txt

 Form validation is fully handled by ACF and if customization is needed the filters provided by ACF can be used, such as `acf/validate_value`.
 Refer to the [ACF documentation](https://www.advancedcustomfields.com/resources/) for more info.

+= Restricting forms =

+Advanced Forms comes with the option to hide a form unless certain conditions are meet.
+Included is the ability to limit the number of entries created by a form, to restrict a form from non-logged in users, and to set a schedule during which the form should be available.

+Custom restrictions may be applied using the filter `af/form/restriction` which is documented in the filters section below.
+The following is an example of limiting a form to only administrators.

+`
+function restrict_form( $restriction, $form, $args ) {

+	if ( $restriction ) {
+		return $restriction;
+	}

+	if ( ! current_user_can( 'manage_options' ) ) {
+		return 'You need to be an administrator.';
+	}

+	return false;

+}
+add_filter( 'af/form/restriction', 'restrict_form' );
+`

 = Actions =

 = af/form/before_title =